 Homestead in Allegheny County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 24.465′ N, 79° 55.01′ W. Marker is in Homestead, Pennsylvania, in Allegheny County.
-Marker can be reached from West Bridge Street 0.1 miles from West Waterfront Drive.
-Located in a little park behind Starbucks.
+40° 24.351′ N, 79° 54.732′ W. Marker is in Homestead, Pennsylvania, in Allegheny County.
+Marker is at the intersection of West Street and West 8th Avenue (Pennsylvania Route 837), on the right when traveling south on West Street.
 Touch for map.
-Marker is in this post office area: Homestead PA 15120, United States of America.
+Marker is at or near this postal address: 806 West St, Homestead PA 15120, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 13, 2018.
-It was originally submitted on April 13, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 83 times since then and 8 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on April 13, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page was last revised on September 13, 2020.
+It was originally submitted on September 13, 2020, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 42 times since then.
+Photos: 1, 2. submitted on September 13, 2020, by Devry Becker Jones of Washington, District of Columbia.